alexwbi/alexwbi.github.io/_posts/2021-03-31-why-I-quit-my-startup-job-to-start-a-PhD.md

 At the risk of patting myself on the back, I’ve heard the best grad students are the ones who work first and then go back to school.

 I didn’t understand this at first.
 Wouldn’t they be more rusty?
 Forget how to solve a differential equation?
 Feel fidgety sitting in class?
-(2021/3/31 update: after two semesters, I can confirm these are also true)
+(2021/3/31 update: after two semesters, I can confirm these are also true.)

 Now I know.
 None of this stuff matters.
 It’s all about opportunity cost and risk.

-**The best grad students are those who have worked first because they’re giving up the most.**
+**The best grad students are those who left an industry job (especially if they liked the job!) because they’re giving up the most.**

 The opportunity cost of lost income and the inertia of staying in a steady, well-paying job are powerful filters.
 To yank yourself out of that and jump into 5+ years of volatility and uncertainty in grad school, you have to really want it.
-Hopefully that puts me on the right side of Andreessen’s advice...time will tell!
+Hopefully that puts me on the right side of Andreessen’s advice...time will tell.

-Notes
+### Notes
 1. The first two links may disappear at any time, and the author, [Philip Guo](https://pg.ucsd.edu/), doesn't recommend sharing or linking them.
 I'm linking them anyways, because they are too good to not share.
 Sorry Professor Guo!
+2. 2021/3/31 update: cleantech has entered the mainstream much more in the past 6 months, and the recommended term is now [climate tech](https://climatetechvc.substack.com/p/-from-cleantech-to-climate-tech).
-2. This begs the question, what’s a good reason to do a PhD?
+3. This begs the question, what’s a good reason to do a PhD?
 There are many legitimate reasons (and even more bad reasons!) that are covered extensively in wonderful blogs and Reddit posts, so I won't go into detail here.